ShuksanGeomatics/Geotagged_Image_Tools/README.md

 The CSV file can be imported into a GIS using WGS84 with elevation is height above the WGS84 elipsoid (if your images also include elevation in the EXIF).

+**Installation**
+Download the project and run at a bash or cmd in the same directory as setup.py
+$python setup.py install

 **How to Execute:**

 GUI: